MulanSales/foot-data-api/README.md

 # foot-data-api
-API used for FootDAta application
+API used for FootData application